What Is Tet Nguyen Dan?

 Tet is a time when everyone wants to be at his own home, which should be sparkling clean and full of flowers.
 New clothing is desired for everyone and presents are given.

 Busy & Crazy Time

 For months before the new year, businessmen are getting ready for the big selling season.
 It is very difficult for foreigners to get tailoring work done in Vietnam right before Tet, as the tailors are very busy working for the local population.
 The items which are the greatest in demand are clothing, food, candles, and flowers.
-Practically every family forgets thrift and buys a large quantity of food for the Tet holidays, not only to eat but to place on the altar for the altar for the ancestors.
-Down-town streets are a riot of colour with flowers and decorations at each store, including temporary ones, set up on the side-walk.
+Practically every family forgets thrift and buys a large quantity of food for the Tet holidays, not only to eat but to place on the altar for the ancestors.
+Downtown streets are a riot of colour with flowers and decorations at each store, including temporary ones, set up on the sidewalk.

 All Vietnamese want to pay off their debts, as it is bad luck to owe money during Tet.
 Employers give their employees bonuses at this time of year and it is also a time that petty thefts increase.
 The items stolen are sold in order to have enough money for the holidays.

-In addition, Tet is a time for correcting all faults, forgetting past mistakes, pardoning others for their offences and no longer having enemies.
-One should behave in a friendly manner to all and should not have any grudges, envy or malice at this time.
-Even the Viet-Cong call an annual truce during Tet.
+In addition, Tet is a time for correcting all faults, forgetting past mistakes, pardoning others for their offenses, and no longer having enemies.
+One should behave in a friendly manner to all and should not have any grudges, envy, or malice at this time.
+Even the Viet-Cong calls an annual truce during Tet.

 New Year’s Eve